Herpetic Whitlow(Herpes on Hands) Causes and Treatment

 • Let the paste dry for an hour, then rinse it off using cold

 • Repeat up to 3 times per day.
-You should achieve desired results in a week or so.
+You should achieve the desired results in a week or so.

 4. Olive Oil and Garlic